Event data recorder: In Europe

-Ownership of the data is not clearly defined in Europe when it is in the US.
+Ownership of EDR data in Europe is not clearly defined like in the US.

 When an EDR is considered as a record of less than 30 seconds, an EDR is different from other in-vehicle data recorders such as driver or journey monitoring devices.
 However, some retrofit systems, in the fleet and insurance markets, might include both driver/journey monitoring and EDR functionality.